Treraer/SIIGE-Simple-Intuitive-Inky-Game-Engine/README.md

 # The Map

 The map is added through Mapbox and is meant to provide players/readers a possibility to track their journey (although still only by hand with no automation)
 Currently it holds the fantasy map called Chevillia.
 I created this one for my own purpose with the Azgaar Generator and QGis but anyone can use it if they want to.
 You can also create your own maps and implement them into the engine and one day I will write a documentation for it but not today.
-If you want a basic concept go to this and look at the four videos that are available. (only three are linked there) https://github.com/Azgaar/Fantasy-Map-Generator/wiki/GIS-data-export
+If you want a basic concept go to this and look at the four videos that are available. (only three are linked there) https://github.com/Azgaar/Fantasy-Map-Generator/wiki/GIS-data-export It is time consuming but very well explained in these videos, although a few things have been added without it, but once you know the gist that becomes a piece of cake.

 # Ink - What is it?